modeset/-deprecated-utensils/app/assets/components/drop/readme.md

 `z-index` mappings in one place.

 ## Todo
-- Clicking on another item, html or drop should deactivate existing menu items
-- Clicking on the drop within a group needs to stopPropagation (see tab)
 - Exit animations do not occur since the `.visuallyhidden` class is applied at the same time a transition occurs.
 Not sure if this should be added in here or through an extension of `Drop`?

-###### Alert
-- **Heads Up!** Drop is not yet feature complete, it's missing some core functionality at the moment.